martinsumner/riak_kv/docs/OtherAPI.md

 The AAE Fold API requires the configuration of `tictacaae_active = active`, otherwise folds will fail.
 When using a single leveled backend, this should use the native keystore within leveled.

-When using any other backend or multi-backend this will require an additional parallel key-store, which may have an impact on the achievable PUT throughput, and the memory used by Riak.
-The use of a parallel backend also requires periodic key-store rebuilds, to ensure that the key-store correctly represents the content in the backend store.
+When using any other backend or multi-backend this will require an additional parallel keystore, which may have an impact on the achievable PUT throughput, and the memory used by Riak.
+The use of a parallel backend also requires periodic keystore rebuilds, to ensure that the keystore correctly represents the content in the backend store.

 > When using parallel mode, the parallel store must be configured with `tictacaae_storeheads = enabled` to use the full functionality of AAE Folds.